What Is An Investment Guide?

 Your Process

 Build authority and trust by walking potential clients through the key stages of your design process.
 This helps demystify what working with you looks like and ensures they understand the value you bring at every step.
 Keep it concise but visual—use diagrams, timelines, or simple flowcharts to enhance readability.
+Key Steps to Include:

 Your Approach: Outline how you discuss ideas, gather requirements, or assess feasibility.